Why 'Can You Give Consent While High?' is the Wrong Question. Here, a woman is shown in bed

 Let’s start having real conversations about sex and cannabis.

-We know that continuing to examine the vile culture of predation instead of hinging accountability on sobriety and allowing the very act of violence to become secondary, is necessary—no, crucial—for an epochal shift toward an equal society.
 We also know consent has been an issue with alcohol, and that cannabis affects people in different ways than alcohol does.

 Most states have laws that state a person cannot consent to sex if they are incapacitated by drugs or alcohol.
 But the definition of “incapacitation” varies, as does the definition of rape—which was updated in 2012 by the United States Department of Justice, after remaining unchanged since 1927.
 For context, that is the same year carving began on Mount Rushmore.

 “In all my years, you’re the first journalist I know of who has drawn this connection between consent and cannabis,” says Deb Singh, a counselor and activist who has been working with survivors of violence at the Toronto Rape Crisis Centre / Multicultural Women Against Rape for nearly twenty years.
 “I hope this opens up the discussion, because a complex conversation like this, requires a complex answer.
-A better question is: how do we support folks to do what is right for them, regardless of whatever drug they are using, and trust that when they say yes or no, it’s what they mean?”
+A better question is: how do we support folks in doing what is right for them, regardless of whatever drug they are using, and trust that when they say yes or no, it’s what they mean?”

 The drug most widely used prior to sex is alcohol.
-Sure, it might lower inhibitions, but oftentimes, it’s at the expense of self-awareness and—depending on one’s weight and tolerance—two or more drinks increasingly depresses the central nervous system too.
+Sure, it might lower inhibitions, but oftentimes, it’s at the expense of self-awareness and—depending on one’s weight and tolerance—two or more drinks increasingly depress the central nervous system too.
 Unlike alcohol, cannabis has never been shown to increase the risk of sexual assault.

 “Drinking is numbing yourself.
 Marijuana, I would say, although I’m no expert, differs in the ways it can affect you.
 For some people, it relaxes them; for others, it’s a dissociative,” says Singh.
 “Ultimately, I do think you can consent while high, but that doesn’t stop you from knowing when something is right or wrong, and whether or not it’s okay for someone to be on your body.”